-Below are my notes for visiting Bhutan.
-These travel tips for visiting Bhutan are obtained from a variety of sources including some of the following: my first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+Visiting Bhutan?
+You have found my personal notes and travel tips, such as the best time to visit Bhutan and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.

 Best Time to Visit Bhutan

 Short Answer: March, April, September and November are the best times to visit Bhutan.
 (October is a great month to visit, and many would say the greatest, but read on…)

 Longer Answer: The short answer should probably just read Spring & Autumn, as that is the common reply.
 However, I think it’s good to parse into the details.

 January and February experience cold nights and travel can become hindered depending on your destination due to the weather although snow should be cleared quickly.
 Days are nice and the skies should be clear and generally dry.

 As you get through March and into April, the temperatures are rising and the flowers blooming.
 Clarity of skies will not generally be as optimal as in the autumn period, but tourist numbers are less and everything is in bloom.
 Anytime from March into May is a great time to visit.

 By June, the monsoon season starts.
 This continues through August.
 If you want to be in Bhutan at the lowest tourism point, July is a good bet.
 Otherwise, this isn’t a good period for hiking, etc. However, depending on the area you are in, you can be treated to great photographic opportunities after storms have rolled through.
 Additionally, flowers are blooming in the high elevation.